To operate in the trucking business, you need to accept the cost of installing ELDs in your vehicles.

 - Send data using specified data protocols.

-- Have a function of annotating or verifying records.
+- Have a function for annotating or verifying records.

 - A display that provides all data in a standardized format for safety officials to review on-demand.